dpandey62/reactwork/README.md

 # React + Vite
-# Home Page of Myntra shopp
+# Home Page of Myntra shopping.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.